gsbirch/gsbirch.github.io/partyshooter.md

     - Fixed bug where player's weapon was swapped upon suicide in Random Deathmatch
     - Fixed serialization error with weapons
     - Fixed bug where setting gamemode/map before a client joins would give the client an error
+    - Fixed bug that allowed host to start game before map and gamemode were set
+    - Fixed issue where moving to fast could cause you to collide with your own projectiles

 #### Dev Build 2
 - All weapons received a minor buff